happysuperevil601/happysuperevil601/README.md

-## 👋 Hi, I am an AI-driven Web and Mobile Application Developer 💻, dedicated to creating innovative solutions that enhance user experience and drive business success. 💪
+## 👋 Hi, I am an Web3 Developer 💻, dedicated to creating innovative solutions that enhance user experience and drive business success. 💪

 💡 A Pragmatic Programmer<br>